 That year, the ‘Masque of Augers’ was performed in the new building by Prince Charles and his lords.
 They performed another two masques, after which war and the outbreak of plague meant that the Banqueting House was deserted until 1631, when the masque ‘Love’s Triumph’ was performed by Charles the King, and his lords.

 However, war and and the outbreak of plague meant that the Banqueting House was deserted until 1631, when the masque ‘Love’s Triumph through Callipolis’ was performed.

-Henrietta Maria and her ladies took great delight in dancing in this, and subsequent masques.
+Henrietta Maria and her ladies took great delight in dancing in subsequent masques.
 The choreography grew ever more intricate, and the scenery and special effects ever more complex.

-Although extremely expensive, a fresh masque was performed at least twice a year for the next five years.
+Although extremely expensive, a fresh masque was performed twice a year for the next five years.

 Image: ‘A Lady Masquer’, costume designed by Inigo Jones, © Chatsworth House

-Charles I commissioned Gerrit van Honthorst to paint a mythological depiction of himself and his wife Henrietta Maria as they might appear in a masque.
+It is probable that the Duke of Buckingham commissioned Gerrit van Honthorst to paint a mythological depiction of himself as Mercury presenting the Liberal Arts to Charles I and Queen Henrietta Maria, dressed as they might appear in a masque, as Apollo and Diana.